Anthony Hyman (2022):

 “On the other hand, it is important precisely now to strengthen a European science that stands on the foundation provided by freedom and democracy.”

-Member of the Executive Board of Körber-Stiftung
+Former member of the Executive Board of Körber-Stiftung

 Why does the Körber Foundation award a European prize instead of a national or an international one?